 Section 3.1 describes the extension of TLS to allow a client to indicate which server it is contacting.
-Section 3.2 describes the extension to provide maximum fragment length negotiation.
-Section 3.3 describes the extension to allow client certificate URLs.
-Section 3.4 describes the extension to allow a client to indicate which CA root keys it possesses.
-Section 3.5 describes the extension to allow the use of truncated HMAC.
-Section 3.6 describes the extension to support integration of certificate status information messages into TLS handshakes.
+Section 3.2 describes the extension that provides maximum fragment length negotiation.
+Section 3.3 describes the extension that allows client certificate URLs.
+Section 3.4 describes the extension that allows a client to indicate which CA root keys it possesses.
+Section 3.5 describes the extension that allows the use of truncated HMAC.
+Section 3.6 describes the extension that supports integration of certificate status information messages into TLS handshakes.